EveryoneDestroysTheWorld/design/audio/sound-effects/party-member-down.md

       <td>
         <b>Feeling</b>
       </td>
-      <td>Something unobtrusive and quick, but satisfying enough that makes the player want to down more players.</td>
+      <td>Something unobtrusive and quick, but unsatisfying; like a buzzer when you get the wrong answer.</td>
     </tr>
     <tr>
       <td>